How much does Digital Signage cost? The three things you need to consider

 There are many services out there that offer some level of free digital signage that is limited to simple functionality and often is delivered by a URL.
 Whatever you upload, the free application will display on your screen.
 Generally, these offerings work well if what you’re trying to do is very basic and won’t necessarily offer you things like support or offline capability allowing your content to still show if you lose connection to the Internet.

 BUT we know that not all of you are looking for the basics.
-In fact, more and more of our time is spent speaking to people who are looking to EXPAND from 10’s of players to 100’s of players, or even from 100’s of players to thousands.
+In fact, more and more of our time is spent speaking to people who are looking to EXPAND from 10’s of media players to 100’s of players, or even from 100’s of players to thousands.

 This is where pricing up your digital signage becomes more complex.